 3. A great statement bag

-At the moment I’ve got a fantastic black Balenciaga bag that’s big enough to fit my bits and bots.
-I just keep the same bag day in and day out so it’s important to get a classic style that won’t date.
 I don’t think a bag needs to be designer to be great.
 Just look for good quality leather – something that’s durable.
-I also like to have the option of having two strap lengths so if I’ve got my hands full with Sophia I can just swing it over my shoulder, but if I want it to look a little more elegant with a dress it’s got handles so I can wear it on my arm.
-I opt for black but you can go for tan or beige and even grey, just as long as it’s a neutral colour that can work with pretty much all your wardrobe.
-If you’re just getting one bag I wouldn’t go for a pop colour as it’s too hard to match with everything.
+I also like to have the option of having two strap lengths so if I’ve got my hands full with the girls I can just swing it over my shoulder, but if I want it to look a little more elegant with a dress it’s got handles so I can wear it on my arm.
+I love embracing pops of colour like pink and orange at times but I think you can also have a standout piece in colours like black, tan, grey and white.
+The key is considering how it works with the rest of your wardrobe.

 4. A clutch

 You can’t use your day bag for all attire as a big bag doesn’t generally work for cocktail events so a great clutch is important.
 It doesn’t have to be expensive but just a smaller bag that you can put your wallet and keys into and can be worn back with different items and looks a little more elegant than your usual day bag.
 When it comes to colours stick to neutrals as it’s more versatile and keep it simple – you don’t want something that’s got too much detailing or it will date easily.

 5. A great pair of jeans